bitovi/academy/src/advanced-typescript/advanced-typescript.md

 - Mapped Types
   - Learn how to iterate through each key of an object type to create new types for those keys.
 - Conditional Types
-  - Learn how to conditionally choose a type base on a passed-in type.
+  - Learn how to choose a type base on a passed-in type conditionally.
 - Template Literal Types
   - Learn how to make string literals even more powerful.